-I am currently achieving my bachelors degree in Classical Liberal Arts at Wyoming Catholic College.
-I have a passion for learning and for studying languages especially Latin.
-My hope is to spread that same passion and knowledge which I have gained over the years to others.
+I am a graduate of Wyoming Catholic College with a Bachelor of Arts in liberal arts.
+I have a passion for learning and for studying languages, especially Latin, and I hope to be able to share that same passion and knowledge which I have gained over the years with others.
 I studied the Latin language in High School and at Wyoming Catholic College.
-Two of those years were spent speaking Latin under the instruction of Dr. Nancy Llewellyn, one of the foremost Latin scholars in the United St... [more]
+Two of those years were spent speaking Latin under the instruction of Dr. Nancy Llewellyn, one of the foremost Latin scholars in the United States... [more]

 I spent 2 years at Wyoming Catholic College studying Euclid's elements and Apollonius's conics as well as Richard Courant's, "What is Mathematics?".
 I spent another year studying statistics.
 I also excelled in high school algebra I, II, and III and pre-calculus.

-I spent two years in a Latin immersion course at Wyoming Catholic College and have gone on a week long Latin immersion backpacking trip with Professor Eugene Hamilton, a fluent composer, reader and speaker of the language.
+I spent two years in a Latin immersion course at Wyoming Catholic College and have gone on two week-long Latin immersion backpacking trips with Professor Eugene Hamilton, a fluent composer, reader, and speaker of the language.
 I also wrote my Bachelor's thesis in Latin.
 Between all of this, I have spent a great deal of my free time studying the language because I enjoy it so much.

 I have studied classical rhetoric and grammar at Wyoming Catholic College.
 I also took a public speaking course and wrote a Bachelor's thesis.
 I have also studied Latin for three years and have thus gained a better understanding of the English language and, more generally, language itself.